Siege of Sarajevo: Casualties

 The besieged population comprised not only Bosniaks and Croats, but also Serbs that had remained in the town and who were killed by fire from the besieging VRS forces.
 The 1991 census indicates that before the siege the city and its surrounding areas had a population of 525,980.
 There are estimates that prior to the siege the population in the city proper was 435,000.
 Estimates of the current population range between 300,000 and 380,000.
 In 1994, a report filed on the total number of deaths over a span of 315 days concluded that 2,474 people died, with an average of approximately eight killed in the city per day.
 A report on the total number of wounded over a span of 306 days concluded that 13,472 were wounded, an average of approximately 44 per day.
 This same report estimated the number of people killed or missing in the city to be nearly 10,000, including over 1,500 children.
 An additional 56,000 people were wounded, including nearly 15,000 children.
 A report produced by the ICTY after the war put the death toll of the siege at 4,548 ARBiH soldiers and 4,954 Sarajevan civilians killed.
 The Research and Documentation Center in Sarajevo (RDC) found that the siege left a total of 13,952 people dead: 9,429 Bosniaks, 3,573 Serbs, 810 Croats and 140 others.
 Of these, 6,137 were ARBiH soldiers and 2,241 were soldiers fighting either for the JNA or the VRS.
-Of the ARBiH soldiers killed, 235 were Serbs, 328 were Croats and the rest were Bosniaks.
-Sixty percent of all people killed in Sarajevo during the siege were soldiers.
-In particular, 44 percent of all fatalities were ARBiH personnel.
-A total of 5,434 civilians were killed during the siege, including 3,855 Bosniaks, 1,097 Serbs and 482 Croats.
+On the other hand, according to historian Smail Čekić, the ARBiH suffered 3,587 casualties within the besieged city of Sarajevo, with 1,114 soldiers being killed in 1992 alone.
+The RDC estimates that a total of 5,434 civilians were killed during the siege, including 3,855 Bosniaks, 1,097 Serbs and 482 Croats.
 More than 66 percent of those killed during the siege were Bosniaks, 25.6 percent were Serbs, 5.8 percent were Croats and 1 percent were others.
 About 14.5 percent of all Bosnian War fatalities occurred in besieged Sarajevo.
 Officials of the Federation of Bosnia-Herzegovina have estimated that at least 150 Sarajevan Serb civilians were killed by government forces, while some nationalistic groups among Serbs and Republika Srpska officials have put the number at "many thousands".
 However, efforts to substantiate Bosnian Serb claims have been unconvincing.